Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

         14. As a customer, I want to be able to view details of the items
         15. As a customer, I want to be able to adjust the number of items to purchase
-        16. As a customer, I want to be able to easily identify items on special offer
+        16. As a customer, I want to be able to view my shopping basket
-        17. As a customer, I want to be able to view my shopping basket
+        17. As a customer, I want to be able to know the exact cost
-        18. As a customer, I want to be able to know the exact cost
+        18. As a customer, I want to be able to make a secure purchase

 -   ### Design
     -   #### Colour Scheme